F0XY-0/making-a-site-like-porsline-/README.md

 # making-a-site-like-porsline-
-just for fun , i`d just put some files here for later , also there is a sold ver here to , jsut for keeping it
+just for fun , i`d just put some files here for later , also there is a old ver here too , jsut for keeping it